natcap/invest.users-guide/source/coastal_protection.rst

 Limitations and Simplifications
 ===============================

 Although the Tier 1 Erosion Protection model will help you inform management decisions by demonstrating the protective capabilities of natural habitats, it has limitations (theoretical and otherwise).
 A primary limitation is that the Erosion Protection model assumes that all erosion leads to a loss of land.
 In some places this assumption will reflect reality; in other locations, erosion from large storms can be reversed through net sediment accretion during periods of calm weather.
 These sorts of more complex physical dynamics are beyond the scope of the model and analysis we present here.
-The model also assumes that the erosion protection service of all habitats remains constant throughout the time horizon.
 Further, the model estimates coastal protection services provided by habitats in terms of the reduction in damages due to erosion from storm waves, not surge.
 Some coastal habitats have the ability to attenuate surge in addition to waves (e.g., marshes, coastal forests), while other nearshore subtidal habitats do not (e.g., eelgrass).
 If you are modeling storm waves from hurricanes which also produce significant surge, the current model likely underestimates the protection value of the former habitats.

 In addition to the limitations discussed the above, the model has technical limitations.
 The first is the lack of high quality GIS data that are readily available.
 In the event that you do not have a nearshore profile for the region of interest, simple rules of thumb based on observations are provided to help you generate one.
 Though grounded in the literature, these rules of thumb will not generate profiles that perfectly match all sites of interest.
 Again, a site visit to obtain missing data will improve the generated profile, and thus the model results.